cyber-prophet/bostrom-journal/BostromBlockchainJournal001.md

 We assembled this journal from files of Bostrom's knowledge graph.

+### Evolution of the first issue of journal

+At the very beginning future editor-in-chief gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom's.
+I collected JSON from there and parsed it using Python.
+Further I downloaded the particles' files from IPFS and read them almost completely.
+I guess, it was about 1500 texts, most of which was 1-4 words long.
+I extracted cyberlinks and particles table to MS Excel.
+There I marked particles about cyber, filterd them.
+So I was able to sort and filter them.
+There I filtered most precise particles and classified them on chapters.
+Further I recieved those particles to Python.
+Python helped me to generate the first version of this journal in Markdown.
+There I found that some texts on Bostrom that I wrote before also relevant to topic, but needed to be some how adopted to the journal format.

+So we have diffrent versions of detalisation articles on topics.
+And we allow switching between those level of detalisation.

-### Submissions to the Bostrom Blockchain Journal (BBJ)
+### Submissions to the Bostrom Journal (BJ)

-To submit a particle to the [Bostrom Blockchain Journal (BBJ)](https://cyb.ai/network/bostrom/contract/bostrom1q7zd65fsx8hvh788lyla8wxemlesf0djrhe0wa), comment on it with the text `submit to BBJ` (or cyberlink it to particle: `QmWveSDqGgERb1qE7A6nzCFEPcUu96KXUcixhqheGEwSbX`).
+To submit a particle to the [Bostrom Journal (BJ)](https://cyb.ai/network/bostrom/contract/bostrom1q7zd65fsx8hvh788lyla8wxemlesf0djrhe0wa), comment on it with the text `submit to BJ` (or cyberlink it to particle: ``).
 The editorial team will review submissions on occasion.

 ### Focus and Scope

-The Bostrom Blockchain Journal (BBJ) is an experimental electronic magazine, publishing particles of substantial content and interest in all aspects of using the Bostrom blockchain.
+The Bostrom Journal (BJ) is an experimental electronic magazine, publishing particles of substantial content and interest in all aspects of using the Bostrom blockchain.

 ### Publication Frequency

-BBJ publishes irregularly.
+BJ publishes irregularly.

 ### Journal's standard formatting markup and tags [~]() [@]()